cmeessen/VeloDT/V2RhoT/README.md

                           2 - Berckhemer et al. (1982)
   -rc       val      2890 Crustal density in kg/m3
   -rm       val      3300 Mantle density in kg/m3
-  -ra       val      3100 Average density in kg/m3 -scaleZ   val         1 Scale every z-value in File_In by this value -scaleV   val         1 Scale every Vs-value in File_In by this value -scatter                Use scattered data as input instead of regular  grid -t        val       0.1 Threshold in K where Temperature iteration stops -Tstart   val    273.15 Iteration starting temperature -t_crust  path          EarthVision file for crustal thickness -writedRdT              Writes used dRho/dT tables for minerals to a text  file -xfe      val         0 Define iron content of the rock in mole fraction -z_topo   path          EarthVision file for topographic elevation
+  -ra       val      3100 Average density in kg/m3 used in '-ERM simple' -scaleZ   val         1 Scale every z-value in File_In by this value -scaleV   val         1 Scale every Vs-value in File_In by this value -scatter                Use scattered data as input instead of regular grid -t        val       0.1 Threshold in K where Temperature iteration stops -Tstart   val    273.15 Iteration starting temperature -t_crust  path          EarthVision file for crustal thickness -writedRdT              Writes used dRho/dT tables for minerals to a text file -xfe      val         0 Define iron content of the rock in mole fraction -z_topo   path          EarthVision file for topographic elevation